BananaChristian/Unnameable/README.md

 #It is essentially the same thing as saying
 y=23; #This is allowed and very okay
 ```
+*Quick note* :You cannot heap raise a reference itself this basically means a reference remains as a call stack variable

+*Quick note* : References affect the lifetime of heap raised value the compiler will not free an object whose reference count isn't zero doesnt matter where u last used it the compiler will not free that object until all the references are popped off the call stack

 ## Pointers in Unnameable
 Pointers in Unnameable are low level constructs that store memory addresses.